Jeremy Griffith: On human nature, the human condition, and progress

-When interviewed by Alan Jones and Graham Richardson on their Richo & Jones Sky News Australia television programme, Griffith said that "my article in The Spectator last week was all about how we can bring rationale, understanding to the danger of the Left, reason versus dogma".

-Dutch actor Pierre Bokma discussed Griffith's work on the Zomergasten television programme for VPRO in 2024, saying Griffith's explanation allowed him to understand why humans are ultimately good despite being angry, guilty, alienated, selfish, egotistic and power hungry.

-In 2025 Macartney-Snape wrote that Griffith had answered what John Kenneth Galbraith referred to as "the search for a truly superior moral justification for selfishness".

-World Transformation Movement
+Fix The World

-The World Transformation Movement was founded by Griffith in 1983 as the Centre for Humanity's Adulthood, an organisation dedicated to developing and promoting understanding of the human condition.
+Fix The World was founded by Griffith in 1983 as the Centre for Humanity's Adulthood, an organisation dedicated to developing and promoting understanding of the human condition.
 It was incorporated in 1990 with Griffith and his colleague, mountaineer Tim Macartney-Snape, among its founding directors and became a registered charity in New South Wales in 1990, known as the Foundation for Humanity's Adulthood.
-In 2009, its name changed to the World Transformation Movement.
+In 2009, its name changed to the World Transformation Movement and then to Fix The World in 2026.

 Media coverage and legal proceedings

-In 1995, Griffith, Macartney-Snape and the Foundation for Humanity's Adulthood (the World Transformation Movement's name at the time) were the subject of an Australian Broadcasting Corporation (ABC) Four Corners programme and an article in the Sydney Morning Herald (SMH) newspaper in which it was alleged that Macartney-Snape used speaking appearances at schools to promote the foundation, and that Griffith "publishes work of such a poor standard that it has no support at all from the scientific community".
+In 1995, Griffith, Macartney-Snape and the Foundation for Humanity's Adulthood (Fix The World's name at the time) were the subject of an Australian Broadcasting Corporation (ABC) Four Corners programme and an article in the Sydney Morning Herald (SMH) newspaper in which it was alleged that Macartney-Snape used speaking appearances at schools to promote the foundation, and that Griffith "publishes work of such a poor standard that it has no support at all from the scientific community".
 In defamation actions against the ABC and the SMH, the allegations were ruled to be false and the pieces defamatory.

 In 1998, following a complaint by Griffith and Macartney-Snape, the Australian Broadcasting Authority censured the ABC for unbalanced and inaccurate reporting and breaching the ABC code of practice, with The Bulletin describing the Four Corners programme as a "hatchet job" (another term for a "hit piece").

-Griffith, Macartney-Snape and the World Transformation Movement sued the ABC and the Sydney Morning Herald in the NSW Supreme Court and both publications were found to be defamatory.
+Griffith, Macartney-Snape and Fix The World sued the ABC and the Sydney Morning Herald in the NSW Supreme Court and both publications were found to be defamatory.
 In 2008, the ABC was ordered to pay Macartney-Snape almost $500,000 in damages, and with costs, the payout was expected to exceed $1 million.
 While the jury found that what the ABC said about Griffith was defamatory, the judge dismissed the case after the defences of truth, qualified privilege and comment were considered.
 Griffith appealed that decision to the New South Wales Court of Appeal, which dismissed the appeal on the basis of qualified privilege and comment being upheld, but found that the defamatory allegation about Griffith was not justified.
-The court case against the Sydney Morning Herald was resolved in 2009 when it published an apology to the World Transformation Movement for the harm caused by the publication.
+The court case against the Sydney Morning Herald was resolved in 2009 when it published an apology to Fix The World for the harm caused by the publication.